Regatta Frequently Asked Questions

 Money – if you intend to purchase a regatta t-shirt

-Parking is limited.
+Parking is often limited.
 Be prepared to walk longer distances if you arrive later in the day.

-Rowers are expected to be there 90 minutes prior to race start and stay until the boats are put away at the end of the day.
-After most regattas, rowers are also expected to help put the boats back on the racks on the trailer that same day.
+Rowers are expected to be there on time and stay until the boats are de-rigged and on the trailer at the end of the day.
+After most regattas, rowers who participated int he regatta are also expected to help put the boats back on the racks on the trailer that same or next day once the trailer returns to the island.

-Regardless of the time of year, regatta days can encompass all types of weather.
+Regardless of the time of year, regatta days can encompass all types of weather from sun to storm, calm to windy and everything in between.
 The better you prepare, the more you’ll enjoy the day.
+Layering is key.
 Mornings are almost always cold and sometimes the soggy start of a long day of standing in rain.
 Bring waterproof layers.
 Bring a hat and a good pair of sunglasses – if the sun does come out you’ll be looking at water and the reflection can be very strong.
 You can never bring too many clothes (at least until you learn about your own cold and damp tolerance).

-At most regattas, there is no store nearby.
-Bring whatever personal items you might need, including your favorite snacks and a thermos of coffee.
+At most regattas, there is no easily accessible store nearby.
+Bring whatever personal items you might need, including your favorite snacks, a thermos of coffee, a chair, binoculars, and an umbrella.
 Restrooms are often port-a-potties so come prepared with toilet paper and hand sanitizer if you prefer.

-You can look for the printout near the whiteboard in our boathouse to find race times.
 Your rower will walk with their boat down to the launch area at least an hour before the race.
-This can be a good time to take photos, but be careful to not get too near the boats and rowers as it can create confusion.
+This can be a good time to take photos, but be careful to not get too near the boats and rowers as it can create confusion and potentially injury if you walk in front of another team’s boat.

 For the next 45-60 minutes their boat will be off in the distance beyond what you can usually see.

-Be sure to cheer them on, they can still hear us across the water!
+Be sure to cheer them on, they can (sometimes) still hear us across the water!

 Regattas can be very long days.
-A good way to pass the time is to volunteer with the food tent or socialize with other parents.
-We need help with set-up and tear down, with food prep and service, and there is cleaning up all day long.
+A good way to pass the time is to volunteer with the food tent or socialize with other families.
+The team always needs help with set-up and tear down, with food prep and service, and there is cleaning up all day long.

 Bring a chair and blanket to stay warm and off your feet while you pass the time.
 Don’t forget snacks and water!